Custom headers allow you to add custom HTTP headers and User-Agent overrides to your Audits and Journeys.

 Frequently Asked Questions

-Can I make headers apply to all new data sources?
+Can I make headers apply to all new data sources without having to manually specify them on each data source?

 Can I configure multiple headers for the same request URL?